drvdputt/jwst-pdr-reduction/readme.md

 4. Run `pip install pandas` to work around a numpy version conflict somewhere down the dependency trees of `jwst` and `pandas`.

+## Quick start

+1. Sort your data (see above)
+2. Copy the appropriate bash script from `shell_scripts/` to your working directory
+3. Edit the copy of the script.
+Make sure to check the number of processes and the CRDS context (pmap number `N`, `CRDS_PATH`, and `CRDS_SERVER_URL`).
+4. Activate the environment in which you installed this package (see installation instructions above)
+5. Run `bash modified_script.bash`

 ## Credit

 Some of these tools were originally developed, tested, and used by the